Troubling driving record for Blaine man believed under influence when he hit, killed teen on bike

 Rodman's criminal history in Minnesota spans his entire adult life and includes numerous convictions for driving without a valid license, according to court records.
 That includes three times after his license was either suspended or revoked, and three more times after it expired.

+His license was valid at the time of the crash, a state Department of Public Safety official said Monday.

-He’s also been convicted twice for driving under the influence of alcohol and for weapons violations, auto theft, domestic assault, having open alcohol in a vehicle and witness tampering.
+Rodman has also been convicted twice for driving under the influence of alcohol and for weapons violations, auto theft, domestic assault, having open alcohol in a vehicle and witness tampering.

-Nearly three years ago, Rodman’s brother was sentenced to a 10-year term for being drunk and speeding when he ran over and killed a 39-year-old man standing at his mailbox in Blaine.

-Adam J. Rodman, 31, of Blaine, has nearly three more years to serve in the prison portion of his sentence in connection with the death of 39-year-old Danilo Aguilar.

-Arrangements for Tony Janisch’s funeral were pending as of Sunday afternoon, with the circumstances of the coronavirus pandemic weighing heavily on who can be there to mourn.
+Arrangements for Tony Janisch's funeral were pending Sunday afternoon.

-Because of limits on how many people can gather in close proximity in any one place, the family “will only be allowed to have nine people and the priest at the funeral, which is incredibly sad,” said Jennifer Teter, a friend who visited the Janisches on Saturday.

-“We are a strong Catholic community with many large families; we support each other,” Teter said.
-“The funeral will likely be livestreamed, though.”
+Because of limits on how many people can gather in one place, the family "will only be allowed to have nine people and the priest at the funeral, which is incredibly sad," said Jennifer Teter, a family friend.
+"We are a strong Catholic community with many large families; we support each other," Teter said.
+"The funeral will likely be livestreamed, though."